 In addition to counseling, Jess continues to work as a youth director at Calvary Church.
 She is married and has two teenage daughters and a young son.

-Tara Aligo, office assistant
+Tara Aligo, administrative assistant

 Tara holds a BA in Psychology from Indiana University of Pennsylvania (2002) and a MA in Secondary School Counseling from Edinboro University of Pennsylvania (2005).
 After graduation, Tara worked in Mifflin County where she served as a School Counselor for students in grades 9-12.
 When she wasn’t in the guidance office, she worked as a Mobile Therapist for a local mental health organization and served as the high school yearbook advisor.